-USB Charging and laptops
+USB charging and laptops

 You have probably already used USB connections to charge smaller devices either from your computer or from an outlet.
 That works well because past USB connections had enough wattage to successfully power up those smaller batteries.
 However, prior versions of USB could handle a limited amount of power, which is why laptop chargers have typically retained their larger, bulkier cables.

 USB-C changed that.
 This type of connection now provides enough power to juice up most laptops (particularly the Type-C 3.0 version).
 That’s why laptop charging is a new topic of conversation for USB connections, especially now that more laptops are entering the market with USB-C charging compatibility.
-Eventually, you can expect the majority of laptop chargers to use the USB-C option, though some, like Microsoft, are still taking their time.

 So, how do you know if your current laptop has a USB-C port that also works with charging?
 You could always look it up, but the easiest way is to simply examine your charger.
 You can identify a Type-C charger by its unique features.
 USB-C’s connector is small and rounded, significantly different from the old USB version.
 It also works no matter which way you connect it to the right port, so there’s no need to flip it the right way around.
 If your charger uses this connection and plugs into your USB-C port, you have a winner!

 USB-C chargers are turning up on many different devices, so it’s not strictly relegated to laptops.
-Newer phones use USB-C charging, car chargers may come with USB-C ports, and portable charges (discussed more below) can have USB-C options.
+Newer phones use USB-C charging, car chargers may come with USB-C ports, and portable chargers (discussed more below) can have USB-C options.
 But laptops tend to have USB-C more frequently than other devices, at least for now.

 Will any port work with any charger?

 USB-C is a universal charging standard.
-That means that, technically, it doesn’t matter what USB-C charger you use, it should be able to power up a laptop with a USB-C charging port and power bank.
+That means that, technically, it doesn’t matter what USB-C charger you use — it should be able to power up a laptop with a USB-C charging port and power bank.
 In the real world, this is taking a while to come true.
 Today the majority of laptop USB-C chargers are interchangeable, but it’s not guaranteed.

 Some laptops come with USB-C ports that don’t charge.
-This is most common on laptops that come with their own, proprietary charger — although a number of laptops can be charged either way, only the propriety charger tends to power up a laptop more quickly.
+This is most common on laptops that come with their own proprietary charger — although a number of laptops can be charged either way, only the propriety charger tends to power up a laptop more quickly.
 The Samsung Notebook 9 is an example of that, as is the 2019 HP Envy 13.
 If you’re not sure exactly how to charge your laptop, check the manufacturer’s website, or look up a review of the system here at Digital Trends.

 Laptops that rely entirely on USB-C, meanwhile, might not charge with just any charger.
 PCWorld, in its testing, found that HP’s Spectre x2 wouldn’t charge with any USB-C charger besides its own.
-HP said that that was intentional because a bad charger could damage the device, or cause it to malfunction.
+HP said that that was intentional because a bad charger could damage the device or cause it to malfunction.
 Other devices, like the Apple MacBook Pro, don’t have such tight restrictions — a new USB-C authentication system could help with this issue in the near future.

 You can buy additional USB-C cables for your own security.